SAP-samples/teched2025-XP267/exercises/ex2/README.md

 ### [Optional] - Extend the existing command in SAP Automation Pilot by pushing Org Memory Utilization metric to SAP Cloud ALM

+> **Note (Optional Exercise):**
+> This exercise is **optional**.
+Due to time limitations, it is **recommended to proceed with the next tasks** first.
+> You can return to the optional exercises **after completing the full scenario**, if time permits.

-In case you have more than one CF Spaces, it might be beneficial to keep an eye on the total memory utilizaed in your BTP Organization.
-You could extend the command you were working on in this excercise named `CheckResourceQuotaUtilizationXP267Extended` .
+In case you have more than one CF Spaces, it might be beneficial to keep an eye on the total memory utilized in your BTP Organization.
+You could extend the command you were working on in this exercise named `CheckResourceQuotaUtilizationXP267Extended` .

-To do so, navigate to the command itslef add another executor next to it.
+To do so, navigate to the command itself add another executor next to it.

 The executor will be about pushing the current usage for all our CF spaces on Org level (_hint: beneficial, in case we do have more than one CF Space_).

-Now go to the executors section in your command and click on the **Add** button to add a new executro within you automation flow.
+Now go to the executors section in your command and click on the **Add** button to add a new executor within you automation flow.
 ![](./images/02-11.png)

 Add the Executor
-- **Place the new executor** just before the Ouput by clickin on **Here** botton.
+- **Place the new executor** just before the Output by clicking on **Here** button.

 - **Alias** - `pushOrgMemoryUtilization`